 Compact design.
 Multifunctional, as it can be used to chop different types of food.
 Has dual modes and stainless steel build.
 Includes a rubber mat for stability during use.
 Decent price.

-Challenging to clean, as food is prone to getting stuck under the blades.
+Challenging to clean, as food is prone to get stuck under the blades.
 Large, thick pieces of meat may challenge it.
 Some longevity concerns.

-Grinds as much as three pounds of meat per minute.
-Features two sausage attachments, including one for breakfast links.
+Grinds as much as 3 pounds of meat per minute.
+Features 2 sausage attachments, including 1 for breakfast links.

 Complaints of clogging even though it features a reverse function that should keep the grinder running smoothly.

 It has forward and reverse settings, a rifle head, and a tapered-neck design.
 It comes with an auger-grabbing stomper, a storage tray, coarse and fine stainless steel plates, a grinder knife, and a sausage stuffer kit with an adapter spacer.

 It's slower than other meat grinders.